-Post-service claims

-Any claims that are not pre-service claims.
+Post-service claims Any claims that are not pre-service claims.
 In other words, post-service claims are those claims where treatment has been performed and the claims have been sent to us in order to apply for benefits.

-Pre-service claims

-Those claims 1) that require precertification, prior approval, or a referral and 2) where failure to obtain precertification, prior approval or a referral results in a reduction of benefits.
+Pre-service claims Those claims 1) that require precertification or preauthorization and 2) where failure to obtain precertification or preauthorization results in a reduction of benefits.